 Manufacturing companies with their distinct costs can find that the ability to grow and plan for the future is curtailed by insufficient cash flow.
 Without quick receipt of payment for goods, materials can’t be bought, extra staff can’t be taken on and rent can’t be paid, putting the future of the business at risk.
 Receiving cash from invoiced work straight away through invoice financing can help companies in manufacturing maintain control of their cash flow and plan better for the future.

 Professional services and any company offering credit terms to clients, including architects, legal firms and financial companies, can find that a wait of up to 90 days before payment is received extremely restricting.
 The added risk of upsetting valuable clients by chasing up payments can make it stressful.
 Passing on invoices to a 3rd party through invoice financing and receiving payment within 24 hours can help avoid a lot of this.
-It can also be done confidentially, saving time, money and reputation.
+It can also be done confidentially with invoice discounting, saving time, money and reputation.

 Any business dealing with fluctuating costs, sporadic work and situations when cash is paid out long before payment is received may find invoice financing a better way to control their cash flow and get the flexibility needed to plan ahead.